Canberra Hospital is the major tertiary hospital for regional NSW.

-- access to staff cafeteria if required
+- Access to the staff cafeteria if required.

 Interstate outpatients and carer eligibility